boisgera/control-engineering-with-python/install.md

  2. **Download and extract the [zip archive](https://github.com/boisgera/control-engineering-with-python/archive/gh-pages.zip)** of the gh-pages branch.
-    Then, open a terminal (or an "anaconda prompt"), enter the `control-engineering-with-python-gh-pages` directory.
+    Then, open a terminal (or an "anaconda prompt") and enter the `control-engineering-with-python-gh-pages` directory.

  3. **Install the project dependencies** with the command: